SimonWaldherr/wp-osf-shownotes/readme.txt

 == Changelog ==

+= 0.5.5 =
+* set search to shownotes + blogpost as default, but you can turn it off (opt-out in settings page)
+* proxy all Shownot.es-API Requests through your own server, so it is encrypted with your SSL connection
+* remove preview buttons (most browsers nowadays block all popups)

 = 0.5.4 =
 * search improved for multisite installations and installations with a custom db prefix (many thanks to @chemiker)